Course Outline

 Introduction to Object-Oriented Programming for Government

-• Creating classes, objects, and understanding properties in Groovy for government applications
+• Creating classes, objects, and understanding properties for government projects

-• Method definitions and method calling in Groovy for government use
+• Method definitions and method calling in government software development

-• Introduction to exception handling for government projects
+• Introduction to exception handling for government applications

-• Try, catch, and finally blocks in Groovy for government tasks
+• Try, catch, and finally blocks for robust government code

 • Common exception types in Groovy for government use